ABOUT REMOTE HUTS

 Permolat's Community Hut and Track Projects

-Permolat's first group outing in 2005 was the reopening of the route up the mid Kokatahi valley from Boo Boo Hut.
+Permolat's first group outing in 2005 was the reopening of the route up the mid Kokatahi valley from Boo Boo Hut to Crawford Junction.
 In 2006 the first maintain-by-community contract was signed for Scottys Biv in the Taipo valley, which had been designated for removal.
-Since then the group and other volunteers have done maintenance on 35 huts and bivouacs (see the Huts page) located between the Karamea and Haast rivers.
+Since then, the group and other volunteers have done maintenance on 35 huts and bivouacs (see the Huts page) located between the Karamea and Haast rivers.
 We've also managed to open up most of the old NZFS routes to these structures that DOC hadn't been maintaining, along with a number of key front country and tops access tracks.
 As a result, the remote back country hut and track networks on the West Coast are in better shape now than they have been for the last 50 years.

-Permolat's first group outing in 2005 was the reopening of the route up the mid Kokatahi valley from Boo Boo Hut.
+Permolat's first group outing in 2005 was the reopening of the route up the mid Kokatahi valley from Boo Boo Hut to Crawford Junction.
 In 2006 the first maintain-by-community contract was signed for Scottys Biv in the Taipo valley, which had been designated for removal.
-Since then the group and other volunteers have done maintenance on 35 huts and bivouacs (see the Huts page) located between the Karamea and Haast rivers.
+Since then, the group and other volunteers have done maintenance on 35 huts and bivouacs (see the Huts page) located between the Karamea and Haast rivers.
 We've also managed to open up most of the old NZFS routes to these structures that DOC hadn't been maintaining, along with a number of key front country and tops access tracks.
 As a result, the remote back country hut and track networks on the West Coast are in better shape now than they have been for the last 50 years.

 Planned Projects